bolajiwahab/pgpartium/README.md

--- weekly -> dow in the year
+-- weekly -> dow in the year: calendar week
--- monthly -> start of the month 01 of the month
+-- monthly -> start of the month: 01 of the month
 -- yearly -> start of the year that is January 01
+-- hourly -> current hour: 01:00:00